PeterCamilleri/full_dup/README.md

 that this also means that it is important that the object id be correctly implemented.
 Fortunately, this is done by default in Ruby.
 If you implement your own object id for your own special classes, (1) Don't!
 (2) It's all on you to do as good a job as Ruby does and (3) Really DON'T!
+If object_id is broken, then full_dup will also be broken!

 ## Family Overview